DarkXaHTeP/DarkXaHTeP.Extensions.Configuration.Consul/README.md

 #### Parsing sub-keys
 When Consul provider is added like this `.AddConsul("ExampleConsulKey")`, it will create a set of configuration entries.
-Let's assume that your Consul KV Store contains next keys.
-Corresponding configuration keys are listed in the right column:
+Let's assume that your Consul KV Store contains keys listed in the left table column.
+Corresponding configuration keys are listed on the right:

 | Consul KV Store Key                      | Configuration Key            |
 |------------------------------------------|------------------------------|